cirobr/TinyMachines.jl/README.md

 Implementation follows the paper "ESPNet: Efficient Spatial Pyramid of Dilated Convolutions for Semantic Segmentation" ([arXiv](https://arxiv.org/abs/1803.06815)).
 Paper credits: Mehta, Sachin; Rastegari, Mohammad; Caspi, Anat; Shapiro, Linda; and Hajishirzi, Hannaneh.

+## ConvPReLU
+ConvPReLU is an implementation of the PReLU trainable nonlinearity, which is incorporated into ESPNet.
+PReLU has been originally described in "Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification" ([arXiv](https://arxiv.org/abs/1502.01852)).
+Paper credits: Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun.

 ## Credits
 Credits for the original architectures go to the papers' authors, as aforementioned.